What we know about the fatal ICE shooting in Minneapolis

 A U.S. Immigration and Customs Enforcement officer shot and killed a 37-year-old woman Wednesday morning during an operation in Minneapolis, Minnesota, local and federal officials have confirmed.

-The shooting comes as the Trump administration has deployed about 2,000 federal immigration agents to the Minneapolis-St. Paul area as part of a crackdown it says is in response to a fraud scandal roiling the state over the alleged misuse of public funds and ongoing immigration crackdowns nationwide.
+The shooting comes as the Trump administration has deployed about 2,000 federal immigration and investigative agents to the Minneapolis-St. Paul area as part of a crackdown it says is in response to a fraud scandal roiling the state over the alleged misuse of public funds and ongoing immigration enforcement nationwide.

 Woman was shot amid protests over "targeted operations" by ICE, feds say